overtone/shadertone/README.md

 depend on Overtone.
 This could be useful for other interactive Clojure libraries.
 I'd like to know if this type of use case is desired, so please get in touch via Issue #14.

+## Acknowledgements

+Many thanks to those who have helped directly and indirectly to make Shadertone.
+Specifically, I'd like to thank:

+* Sam Aaron for helping organize the code and developing the public interface.
+* Iñigo Quílez for creating Shadertoy.
+* Fredrik Olofsson (@redFrik) for his fantastic sctweets.

 ## License